tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable FAS onto packets that belong to specific Slice-Flow Aggregate.
-In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same Slice-Flow Aggregate.
+In addition, edge nodes may mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same Slice-Flow Aggregate.

 ### Network Resource Partition Interior Nodes

-An NRP interior node receives slice traffic and MAY be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the FAS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific
+An NRP interior node receives slice traffic and may be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the FAS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific